 I want to highlight what students have read over the summer and also build student ownership of the library space.
 If all goes well, I might even make this into an independent library center or add it to the Book Review Library Center.

-If you’d like to try this idea yourself, you can download the FREE book recommendation display tents I created below.
+If you’d like to try this idea yourself, Click the image to the right to download the FREE book recommendation display tents I created below.
 Rainbow frames clipart by Magic Mistakes and Mayhem.

 If you have any decorating tips or tricks, especially cheap and easy-to-replicate ones, leave your ideas in the comments!
 Happy first day of school, everyone!